 Randstad will be overseeing the delivery of this programme in the academic year 2021-2022.
 Schools sign up to the programme via the Tuition Hub.
 More information about the NTP programme can be found here.

-The Department for Education (DfE) has commissioned an independent evaluation of the NTP, which will be carried out by the National Foundation for Educational Research (NFER).
-The evaluation aims to quantify the overall impact of the NTP on pupil attainment, as well as investigate teacher perceptions of whether the NTP has affected workloads, the effect of the NTP on school’s pupil premium spend, and reasons for non-engagement with non-participating schools.
+The Department for Education (DfE) has commissioned an independent evaluation of the NTP, which will be led by the National Foundation for Educational Research (NFER).
+The evaluation aims to quantify the overall impact of the NTP on pupil attainment.
+It will explore the impact of the NTP on attainment for pupils, by comparing outcomes for pupils involved in the programme with those who are not involved.
+It will also investigate teacher perceptions of whether the NTP has affected workloads, the effect of the NTP on school’s pupil premium spend, and reasons for non-engagement for non-participating schools.

-The evidence generated through this evaluation will help policy-makers and schools to support learners through the Covid-19 pandemic and beyond.
+The evidence generated through this evaluation will help policy-makers and schools to support learners during the continued Covid-19 pandemic and beyond.

 In order to carry out this evaluation, we are looking to recruit a pool of schools willing to take part in the research.
 It is important to note that ALL schools are welcome to take part, both those participating in the NTP and those that are NOT (or have not decided yet).